Why choose an accountant to complete your self-assessment tax return?

 If you are earning money through any means other than PAYE then you must complete a self-assessment tax return each year to declare that income and calculate the amount of tax you owe.
+HM Revenue & Customs are not tasked to help you on how to organise your affairs and minimise your tax.
+By choosing Cottons as your accountant we can ensure that you are always paying the correct amount of tax saving you time, money and the fear of an enquiry by the HMRC.

 Failure to comply with self-assessment regulations can result in stressful penalties.

-As an individual you need only complete one self-assessment tax return each year.
+As an individual, you need only complete one self-assessment tax return each year.
 This document will detail all of your income sources no matter how many or how complex your situation.

 If you need help with self-assessment then talk to us.
 Our experienced accountants and tax advisors will ensure that your returns are filed on time and your tax liability is correct.
 We can even advise you on how best to keep your records to ensure your returns are at their most efficient each year.